scrum-for-developers/worblehat-codequality/README.md

 ## What does the application

-The application is a service that schedules an email notification to borrowers of books once per day.
+The application is a service that is run once per day and that sends email notification to borrowers of books where the borrowing duration exceeds the allowed maximun.

 It retrieves all borrowed books from a (fake) database and checks if the books exceed the allowed borrowing duration.